phone with Spotify

 3. Pacing and rhythm: Cadence helps you maintain a consistent pace, which is crucial for marathon training.
 Matching your steps to the beat of music with the right BPM (beats per minute) can help you find a comfortable, sustainable rhythm that keeps you going, even during tough miles.

-How to find your cadence
+How to figure out your cadence

 Most runners’ cadences fall between 160-180 SPM, though this can vary depending on pace, stride, and experience level.